Morrisons extends discounts after IT issues hit Christmas shopping

 The supermarket chain is offering 10% off an entire shop on Monday and Christmas Eve for its loyalty card holders, and discounted prices for all shoppers.

-Morrisons apologised to customers after confirming it was dealing with “system issues” which had impacted its More Card loyalty scheme, and some click and collect orders.
+Morrisons apologised to customers after confirming it was dealing with “system issues” which had affected its More Card loyalty scheme, and some click and collect orders.

 The problems led to complaints from customers who found discounts were not being applied at the till, leaving them with a more expensive shop than they had expected during the morning.